kita-wjx/kita-wjx.github.io/_pages/about.md

 I'm Junxian Wu, a master's student at the Zhejiang University.
 I graduated from Chu Kochen Honors College, Zhejiang University with a bachelor’s degree.

-My research interest includes Music Generation and Multimodal Generation.
+My research interests include multimodal representation learning, music generation, and multimodal generative modeling.

 # 🔥 News
 - *2025.07*: &nbsp;🎉🎉 Two papers are accepted by ACMMM 2025.